-- Living a life of virtue, they will possess an understanding of the Anglican Clommunion and the Episcopal Church, its Biblical, theological and liturgical tradition, its history and moral theology, and practices of ministry and pastoral care.
+- Display an understanding of the Anglican Communion and the Episcopal Church, its biblical, theological and liturgical tradition, its history and moral theology, and practices of ministry and pastoral care.

-- Formed by their study, they wil lbring knowledge of the Anglican tradition to bear on the challenges of the contemporary church and world.
+- Apply knowledge of the Anglican tradition to bear on the challenges of the contemporary church and world.

-- They will exercise leadership in Anglican and Episcopal church communities and proclaim the gospel of Jesus Christ, carrying out the ministry of healing and reconciliation.
+- Exercise leadership in Anglican and Episcopal church communities and proclaim the gospel of Jesus Christ, carrying out the ministry of healing and reconciliation.